jatinmehrotra/js-oop-concepts/notes.md

 - for inner function there is scope and closures.
 - scopes are temporary when function dies scope of inner function dies too, but closures are permanent of the parent function
 -  when you use this it becomes a property of that object however using let or const makes it private and local. hence enabling us to achieve abstraction.

+getter/setter
+-  getters are used to expose read only property
+-  setters are use to set object property form outside